pippinbarr/chesses/process/to-do.md

 - Definitely saw some kind of bug with a pawn resurrecting after a move, unsure how to recreate right now
 - Need to think about check/checkmate in this context
 - Should the king slide?
 I mean... yes.

+## Mirror

+- You guessed it: weird cases around check and checkmate and king captures